Max-stable processes and the functional D-norm revisited: Delta -Neighborhood of a Generalized Pareto Process

 \end{rem}

-The following result is a functional version of the well-known fact that the spectral df of a GPD random vector is equal to a uniform df in a neighborhood of zero.
+The following result is a functional version of the well-known fact that the spectral df of a GPD rv is equal to a uniform df in a neighborhood of zero.

-\begin{lemma} We have for $f\in\barE$ with $\norm f_\infty\le m$ and some $s_0<0$
+\begin{lemma} We have for $f\in\barE$ with $0<\norm f_\infty\le m$ and some $s_0<0$

 \end{lemma}